-CATEGORY OF PROPERTY REBATE Residential properties or properties of any category used for multiple purposes where the residential component represents on average 90% or more of the property's actual use: With improvements 30 % Without improvements None Industrial properties 20% Business and Commercial Properties 20% Farm portions and Agricultural Holdings Agricultural properties may be granted a rebate subject to the owner providing the Municipality with required information in an affidavit received not later than 30 September each year unless a different date is determined by Council for a specific year.
+Industrial properties 20% Business and Commercial Properties 20% Farm portions and Agricultural Holdings Agricultural properties may be granted a rebate subject to the owner providing the Municipality with required information in an affidavit received not later than 30 September each year unless a different date is determined by Council for a specific year.
 Qualifying requirements are that the owner should provide proof that he is registered as a bona fide farmer with SARS, or where the owner is not taxed as a farmer, proof is required that income from farming activities exceeds 40% of the household income.
-Rebates may be granted on the following as outlined hereunder: The extent of municipal services provided to farm portions/agricultural holdings -if there are no municipal roads next to the property -if there is no municipal sewerage to the property - if there is no municipal electricity supply to the property - if water is not supplied by the municipality - if there is no refuse removal that is provided by the municipality The contribution of agriculture to the local economy - A rebate may be granted to agricultural property that contributes substantially to job creation, and the salaries/wages of farm workers are reasonable, e.g. if they meet minimum standards set by government or if they are in line with the sector's average.
-5 %
+Rebates may be granted on the following as outlined hereunder: The second of manifest and a second of the form of the second of the sec The extent of municipal services provided to farm portions/agricultural holdings -if there are no municipal roads next to the property -if there is no municipal sewerage to the property - if there is no municipal electricity supply to the property - if water is not supplied by the municipality - if there is no refuse removal that is provided by the municipality The contribution of agriculture to the local economy - A rebate may be granted to agricultural property that contributes substantially to job creation, and the salaries/wages of farm workers are reasonable, e.g. if they meet minimum standards set by government or if they are in line with the sector's average.
+5 % The extent to which agriculture assists in meeting service delivery and 3 70 development obligations of the municipality and contribution to the social and economic welfare of farm workers did contain within without - if the owner provides permanent residential property to the farm workers 5 % and such property is registered in the name of these farm workers 5 70 - if such residential properties are provided with potable water 5 % - if such residential properties are electrified by the farmer 5 % - if the farmer avails his land/buildings to be used for cemetery, education 2 70 and recreational purposes of the farm worker's children, the nearby 5 % community etc. 3 70 STATE OWNED AND OTHER PROPERTIES.
+State-owned properties: Residential None State-owned properties: Residential State-owned properties: Public Service Infrastructure 30 % State-owned properties: Schools & Hospitals 50 % State-owned properties: Other None Municipal Properties: Residential 100 % Municipal Properties: Residential-for occupation by Mayor 100% Municipal Properties: Residential-rented out to staff and other parties 100% 100% Municipal Properties: Public Service Infrastructure Municipal Properties: Other Municipalities None -1- Privately Owned Schools and Hospitals 50 %

-The extent to which agriculture assists in meeting service delivery and development obligations of the municipality and contribution to the social and economic welfare of farm workers - if the owner provides permanent residential property to the farm workers and such property is registered in the name of these farm workers 5 % - if such residential properties are provided with potable water 5 % - if such residential properties are electrified by the farmer 5 % - if the farmer avails his land/buildings to be used for cemetery, education and recreational purposes of the farm worker's children, the nearby community etc. 5 % STATE OWNED AND OTHER PROPERTIES.
-State-owned properties : Residential None State-owned properties : Public Service Infrastructure 30 % State-owned properties : Schools & Hospitals 50 % State-owned properties : Other None Municipal Properties : Residential 100 % Municipal Properties : Residential-for occupation by Mayor 100% Municipal Properties: Residential-rented out to staff and other parties 100% Municipal Properties : Public Service Infrastructure 100 % Municipal Properties : Other Municipalities None Privately Owned Schools and Hospitals 50 % Old age institutions registered at the Department of Welfare 100% Communal Land 50 % State Trust Land 50 % Protected Areas 100% Properties on which national monuments are situated, and where no business or commercial activities are conducted in respect of such monuments 100 % Properties on which national monuments are situated, but where business or commercial activities are conducted in respect of such monuments 40 % Properties owned by public benefit organisations registered at the Department of Welfare and used to further the objectives of such organizations 100 % Properties belonging to a land reform beneficiary or his or her heirs for the first 10 years after the registration of the title in the office of the Registrar of Deeds 100 % Property registered in the name of and used primarily as a place of worship by a religious community, including an official residence 100 %
+Old age institutions registered at the Department of Welfare 100% Communal Land 50 % State Trust Land 50 % Protected Areas 100% Properties on which national monuments are situated, and where no business or commercial activities are conducted in respect of such monuments 100 % Properties on which national monuments are situated, but where business or commercial activities are conducted in respect of such monuments 40 % Properties owned by public benefit organisations registered at the Department of Welfare and used to further the objectives of such organizations 100 % Properties belonging to a land reform beneficiary or his or her heirs for the first 10 years after the registration of the title in the office of the Registrar of Deeds 100 % Property registered in the name of and used primarily as a place of worship by a religious community, including an official residence 100 %